ssmiler/idash2019_2/README.md

 Only party A has access to tag and target SNPs in clear.
 The imputation models are available to the evaluation party B only.

-The secure genome imputation is open-source software distributed under the terms of the Apache 2.0 license.
+This code is an open-source software distributed under the terms of the Apache 2.0 license.

 In what follows we describe how to learn imputation models and how to perform secure genome imputation.

 ## Learn imputation models

-Input genome data files must be located in folder is `orig_data` (relative to repository root).
+Input genome data files must be located in the folder `orig_data` (relative to repository root).
 The obtained models will be placed under folder `models/hr/neighbors=<neighbors><population>` where `<neighbors>` and `<population>` are model configuration parameters.

 ### Prerequisites